Brooklyn

 Marey Steffansson is a singer, keys player, songwriter, and producer.
 Originally from Finland, Marey moved to the United States to pursue her master's degree in Songwriting and Production at Berklee NYC, graduating in 2023.

 Marey is one of our band directors and teaches vocal lessons and keyboard lessons.
 She strives to create a safe space for kids to explore their passion for music and artistry.
-With her bachelor’s in music education, she centers her lessons around kindness and meeting kids where they’re at in their skill sets as well as their interests and passions.
+With her bachelor’s degree in music education, she centers her lessons around kindness and meeting kids where they’re at in their skill sets as well as their interests and passions.
 Every student's day should feel a little brighter after band class.

 When she isn’t teaching at School of Rock Brooklyn, Marey is an independent artist and DJ who writes and produces music for herself and others.